We may earn commission from affiliate links →

-- Try and use free laundry services wherever possible, sometimes these do come at an added cost, so this is something to bear in mind in your planning.
+- Try and use free laundry services wherever possible; sometimes, these come at an added cost, so this is something to bear in mind in your planning.

-- Try and pack as many synthetic fabrics as possible, as these normally dry faster than natural fabrics, saving you time on drying
+- Try and pack as many synthetic fabrics as possible, as these ordinarily dry faster than natural fabrics, saving you time on drying.

-- It’s best to do your washing in the bathtub if your hotel has one, but the sink is just as useful
+- It’s best to do your washing in the bathtub if your hotel has one, but the sink is just as valuable.

 - Pack a travel sink stopper (plug), as many hotels don’t have these!

-- A dedicated laundry bag is a good idea, as this will keep your dirty clothes, which need washing, away from your clean clothes while you’re traveling around before you can actually get to do your laundry
+- A dedicated laundry bag is a good idea, as this will keep your dirty clothes, which need washing, away from your clean clothes while traveling around before you can get to do your laundry.

-- Make sure you give your clothes a proper wash by making sure they’re thoroughly wet first, adding the detergent, allowing it to sud up really well, and then kneading it with your hands to ensure everything is clean
+- Make sure you give your clothes a proper wash by ensuring they’re thoroughly wet first, adding the detergent, allowing it to sud up well, and then kneading it with your hands to ensure everything is clean.

 - Wring out all excess water as much as possible before you hang your clothes to dry